Optimizing Production Processes With 3D Printing

 Manufacturers and machine shops use advanced SLA materials for a wide variety of applications–most commonly, jigs and fixtures for workholding–but also for creating conformal masking to protect parts during painting, coating, and media blasting processes or to modify work cells and assembly tools with customized elements.

-3D printed jigs and fixtures are especially appealing when parts require complex surfaces, small radii, undercuts, pass-throughs, or fine features that are costly to create with conventional
+3D printed jigs and fixtures are especially appealing when parts require complex surfaces, small radii, undercuts, pass-throughs, or fine features that are costly to create with conventional manufacturing methods.

 Download the white paper Designing Jigs & Fixtures With 3D Printing for a comprehensive look at jig and fixture design basics, best practices, and tips for validation.